nagendrakalyan97/homework/README.md

 This file takes two parameters as input one is paragraph as a string, an integer value as width and gives an array of lines that fit within specified width.

 # Assumption
-Assuming minimum of one character space between words.
+Assuming minimum of one character space between words and length of line is less than or equal to the width.

 # Usage
 python ./paragraph.py <"Paragraph String"> <"integer_value">